Universum GANs: Improving GANs through contradictions: Preliminaries on Learning Settings

 Appropriately selecting the $\psi_{\epsilon}(\cdot)$ and $\epsilon$ provides us the desired solutions for both \eqref{eq_cs_transductive_loss} and \eqref{eq_cs_universum}. \begin{proposition} Solving \eqref{eq_cs_unified_loss} with $\epsilon = -\Delta$ and $\psi_{\epsilon}(x) = x$ provides the solution to \eqref{eq_cs_universum}. \end{proposition}

-\begin{proposition} Solving \eqref{eq_cs_unified_loss} with $\epsilon = 1$ and $\psi_{\epsilon}(x) = \text{min}\{x,\epsilon\}$ provides a solution to \eqref{eq_cs_transductive_loss}. \end{proposition} The advantages of this singular framework is two-fold, \begin{itemize}[nosep,left=0pt] \item[--] First, we can solve either of the formulations \eqref{eq_cs_transductive_loss} or \eqref{eq_cs_universum} using \eqref{eq_cs_unified_loss} by carefully tuning $\epsilon$ and $\psi(\cdot)$.
-In fact, this also provides us with the framework to transition the learning setting from universum to semi-supervised ($\epsilon = -\Delta \rightarrow 1 $) when the data distribution of the unlabeled samples change from being contradictions (i.e. $\mathbf{x}^* \notin \mathcal{Y}$) to being compliant (i.e. $\mathbf{x}^* \in \mathcal{Y}$).
-This will be a very useful tool for the GAN game, when the generated data distribution changes (see section \ref{sec_Egan}). \item[--] Second, the Propositions \eqref{prop_tran_usvm} and \eqref{eq_cs_universum} allow us to harness the advanced optimization techniques that can be used to solve the standard C\&S hinge loss.
+\begin{proposition} Solving \eqref{eq_cs_unified_loss} with $\epsilon = 1$ and $\psi_{\epsilon}(x) = \text{min}\{x,\epsilon\}$ provides a solution to \eqref{eq_cs_transductive_loss}. \end{proposition} The advantages of this singular framework are two-fold. \begin{itemize}[nosep,left=0pt] \item[--] First, we can solve either of the formulations \eqref{eq_cs_transductive_loss} or \eqref{eq_cs_universum} using \eqref{eq_cs_unified_loss} by carefully tuning $\epsilon$ and $\psi(\cdot)$.
+In fact, this also provides us with the framework to transition the learning setting from universum to semi-supervised (i.e. with $\epsilon = -\Delta \rightarrow 1 $) when the data distribution of the unlabeled samples change from being contradictions (i.e. $\mathbf{x}^* \in \mathcal{X}^*_U$) to being compliant (i.e. $\mathbf{x}^* \in \mathcal{X}$).
+This will be a very useful tool for the evolving GAN game later introduced in section \ref{sec_Egan}. \item[--] Second, the Propositions \eqref{prop_tran_usvm} and \eqref{eq_cs_universum} can harness the advanced optimization techniques used to solve the standard C\&S hinge loss.
 This property has already been established for universum settings \cite{dhar2019}.
 For the semi-supervised setting, prior solvers \cite{zien2007transductive,balamurugan2013large,selvaraj2012extension} to \eqref{eq_cs_transductive_loss} use a switching algorithm which incurs significant computation complexity.
-Through our transformation we can avoid such switching algorithms and still attain similar performance results (see additional results in Appendix~\ref{app_TSVM_baselines}). \end{itemize}
+Through Def. \eqref{def_transformation} we can avoid such switching algorithms and still attain similar performance results (see results in Appendix~\ref{app_TSVM_baselines}). \end{itemize}